kibankit/kiban-agent-kit/docs/tool-integration.md

 When contributing new tools:

-1. Follow the structure and naming conventions
+1. Follow the architecture and naming conventions
+2. Implement both core service and LangChain tools
-2. Add comprehensive documentation
+3. Add comprehensive documentation
-3. Include unit tests
+4. Include unit tests
-4. Update the agent prompt
+5. Update the agent prompt
-5. Submit a pull request
+6. Submit a pull request

 For more information on contributing, see our [contribution guidelines](../CONTRIBUTING.md).